Miguel Vargas Player Props: Dodgers vs. Phillies

-Miguel Vargas -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Ranger Suarez on the hill, on June 9 at 7:05 PM ET.
+Miguel Vargas -- hitting .219 with a double, a triple, a home run, six walks and four RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Aaron Nola on the mound, on June 10 at 4:05 PM ET.

 Miguel Vargas Game Info & Props vs. the Phillies